Xilmi/Rotp-Fusion/README.md

 ## What's New

+25-04-28 (BR)
+- Fixed galaxies with a single option field not following the value selected for that option.

 25-04-27 (BR)
 - Added "Symbiosis" to the "Warmongering" level list.
 This allows you to form an alliance on first contact.
 (Quite bland...
 Will be improved)
 - Moved two hard-coded texts to the label files to make them available for translation.